groue/GRMustache/README.md

 ### Embedding in your XCode project

 GRMustache is a standalone library made of the Objective-C files contained in the `Classes` folder.
-Add them to your XCode project, and link against Fundation.framework.
+Add them to your XCode project, and link against Foundation.framework.

 Import `GRMustache.h` in order to access all GRMustache features.